kotive/kotive-services/how-to-add-a-service.md

 python3 -m json.tool services.json > /dev/null && echo "services.json: OK"
 ```

+## Create document

+Create a readme.md in the new service's folder with details on the config, and all the tasks included in the service, with examples of how to use them.

 ## Reference Services

 For additional examples, refer to these existing services: